ronhombre/KyberKotlin/README.md

 This is a 100% Kotlin Multiplatform implementation of ML-KEM.
 It uses a Kotlin [hash](https://github.com/KotlinCrypto/hash) library in order to implement SHAKE and SHA3 within the library.

+**For more information like building, contribution, documentation, etc., read the [Wiki](https://github.com/ronhombre/KyberKotlin/wiki).**

 ### Intent

 The intentions of this project are pure and transparent.
 Its goal is to decouple from the JVM and become a self-sufficient